 The Procurement of Government Outcomes (POGO) Club is a knowledge sharing initiative that is open to anyone interested in capacity building in public procurement and in collaboration to improve social outcomes.
 We host monthly calls, maintain a maillist, and share other resources.
 Participants come from many different disciplines, sectors, and countries.
-Our chair is Anne Davies, Dean of the Oxford Law Faculty and Professor of Law and Public Policy.
+Our chair is Anne Davies, Professor of Law and Public Policy.

 We had a short but substantive discussion of organisation culture in procurement processes.
 Our prompt for the panel was: Viewed through a lens of ‘culture’ are there tensions between (i) commercial and public or social value considerations (ii) transactional and partnership / relational working and/or (iii) central oversight and local leadership?